seoryjj/pp-material/20130904/content.en.md

 ## Introduction ##

 Welcome, students of Principles of Programming!
-In practice session, you are going to grasp hands-on experience on concepts on programming you've taught in the lecture session.
+In lab session, you are going to grasp hands-on experience on concepts on programming you've taught in the lecture session.

 ### Time/Place ###
-* Practice session will be at Bldg 302 Rm 311-2 every Wednesday.
+* lab session will be at Bldg 302 Rm 311-2 every Wednesday.
 * TA's office hour is Mon/Wed 15:00-16:00 (right before class).
 Visit at Bldg 302 Rm 312-2 Programming Laboratory.
   + You may visit during the office hour.